MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxtweedie.md

 ---

 # required metadata
-title: "rxTweedie function (RevoScaleR) "
+title: "rxTweedie function (revoAnalytics) | Microsoft Docs"
 description: " Produces a dummy generalized linear model family object that can be used with rxGlm to fit  Tweedie generalized linear regression models.
 This does NOT produce a full family object, but gives  rxGlm enough information to call a C++ implementation that fits a Tweedie model.
 The excellent  R package **tweedie** by Gordon Smyth does provide a full Tweedie family object, and that can also be  used with rxGlm. "
-keywords: "(RevoScaleR), rxTweedie, regression"
+keywords: "(revoAnalytics), rxTweedie, regression"
 author: "heidisteen"
-manager: "jhubbard"
+manager: "cgronlun"
-ms.date: "09/07/2017"
+ms.date: "01/24/2018"
 ms.topic: "reference"
 ms.prod: "microsoft-r"
 ms.service: ""